arun9486/distributed_queue/README.md

 # Tasks
-* create Queue
+* create Queue - Done
-* send message
+* send message - Done
 * receive message
+** Use min heap for getting the first message which has passed vibility timeout if not we dont have to look at other messages
 * delete message
 ** complete cleanup
 * clean up after retention
 * visibility timeout

-## Visibility
-For visibility we can do simply polling.
-With prefix like INPROGREES_<timestamp > current> something like that but for scalability we can define a node (got from a leader) and that node is responisble for cleaning deleting records etc

-## RPC Server
-Support mult-threading of RPC server